 Materials used in the AeroPress coffee maker

-All of the AeroPress parts except the rubber like seal are made of polypropylene.
+All of the AeroPress parts except the silicone seal are made of polypropylene.
 We made the change because tests indicated the polypropylene is more durable than copolyester.
 We regret the polypropylene is less transparent but feel the additional durability is more important.
 All materials used in the AeroPress are free of BPA and phthalates, are made in the USA, and are FDA and EU approved for use in contact with food.

 Evolution of AeroPress